conan-io/docs/devtools/create_installer_packages.rst

 There are some remarkable things in the recipe:

-- The configure method discards some combinations of settings and options, by throwing an exception.
+- The configure method discards some combinations of settings and options by throwing an exception.
 In this case this package is only for
   Windows.
 - ``build()`` downloads the appropriate file and unzips it.
 - ``package()`` copies all the files from the zip to the package folder.